JaydenElliott/remote-linux-worker/docs/0064-remote-linux-worker.md

 #### Library

+- All the user data (job information, who is a valid user), should be stored in a database.
+  - This will allow for persistent sessions.
+  - This will increase the security of sensitive information.
 - The server should have the option to manually configure the TLS settings.
-  - A client may want to use TLS 1.2 due to compatibility with their custom client implementation.
+  - A user may want to use TLS 1.2 due to compatibility with their custom client implementation.
-  - A client may want to use different private key encryption standards.
+  - A user may want to use different private key encryption standards.
 - The server should have added security mechanisms such as DDOS protection through connection and rate limits on requests.
 - The server should have the option to pipe logs to file and configure logs.

-- TODO (replace server memory with a Database)

 #### Security